wxWidgets/wxWidgets/debian/README.HowToBuild.txt

        fakeroot ./debian/rules clean

-And to automate the entire process (build, binaries, source pacakges, digital signing, etc.) you can do this:
+And to automate the entire process (build, binaries, source packages, digital signing, etc.) you can do this:

        dpkg-buildpackage -rfakeroot